 Living in Germany, it’s hard to find indulge in a night out at the theater, since most of the shows are only in German.
 London has the largest and most robust theater presence outside of Broadway.
 Even Hamilton is now in residence!
 Prices run the gamut—while the West End, unfortunately, doesn’t do rush tickets, you can often visit the theaters the day of to check for returns or standby options that will save some cash.
 I saw The Lion King in the tippy-top corner of Lyceum Theater and wouldn’t change it for a thing.

 Wander through Hyde Park

-Hyde Park, which fronts Kensington Palace (home of Kate and Wills and Harry and Meghan), is the largest of the four royal parks that weave through London.
-There are two lakes, greenhouses and fresh gardens, and a host of memorials, including one for the victims of the Holocaust, one for the victims of the 2005 bombings, and a memorial garden for Princess Diana.
-The park is an incredibly peaceful place to take some air or have a snack, but when the cars come ‘round at the end of the day to tell you the park is closing, hurry up.
+Hyde Park, which fronts Kensington Palace (home of Kate and Wills), is the largest of the four royal parks that weave through London.
+There are two lakes, greenhouses and fresh gardens.
+Also a host of memorials, including one for the victims of the Holocaust, one for the victims of the 2005 bombings, and a memorial garden for Princess Diana.
+The park is an incredibly peaceful place to take some air or have a snack.
+Just note that when the cars come ‘round at the end of the day to tell you the park is closing, hurry up.
 We took our time packing our things and the police locked us in.
 The only way out was to climb over the wrought-iron fence!

 Treasure hunt in Camden Market

 There are few funkier places than Camden Market, which is actually comprised of not one, not two, but seven vibrant markets that sprawl through what used to be a stable.
 It’s chock full of vintage clothes, quirky gifts, and amazing street food from all over the world.
 This stop will take up easily a day of your trip and still leave you with things to see, buy, and try.